blynkkk/blynkkk.github.io/readme.md

 In case you forgot how to install Arduino libraries: check [here](http://www.arduino.cc/en/guide/libraries).
 We are also good friends of **[codebender](https://codebender.cc/example/BlynkSimpleEthernet/GettingStarted:BlynkBlink)** - you can upload Blynk sketches directly from your browser.

-###Blynk Blink
+###Blink With Blynk

-To see the first results from Blynk let's use the easiest example: press the button on your smartphone and turn an LED connected to your board On and Off.
-Use this wiring scheme to connect LED to your Hardware.
+Let's start with something easy: turn LED connected to your hardware ON and OFF with the Blynk App

+Use this wiring scheme to connect LED to your Hardware:

 <img src="http://faberfun.com/wp-content/uploads/2013/08/Blink-LED-using-Arduino-uno.jpg" alt="Drawing" style="width: 250px;"/>